-A ReSPECT form (Recommended Summary Plan for Emergency Care and Treatment), although not legally binding, records a patient's wishes about a range of care and treatments.
-This form can be used in any future emergency in which they are unable to make or express choices.
+A ReSPECT plan (Recommended Summary Plan for Emergency Care and Treatment), although not legally binding, records a patient's wishes about a range of care and treatments.
+This plan can be used in any future emergency in which they are unable to make or express choices.
 It includes information about attempting or not attempting CPR.

 The Respect process is increasingly being adopted within health and care communities around the UK.
-Therefore, the digitisation of the ReSPECT form supports the process intended to respect patient preferences and clinical judgement.
-By capturing essential information within the form and bringing it into the shared care record, health and social care professionals can share vital data in a timely manner across the user base.
+Therefore, the digitisation of the ReSPECT plan supports the process intended to respect patient preferences and clinical judgement.
+By capturing essential information within the plan and bringing it into the shared care record, health and social care professionals can share vital data in a timely manner across the user base.

 Working in partnership with our customers, Graphnet strives to provide functionality that is useful to health and social care professionals whilst responding to changes in market direction and regulatory requirements.